DarrenKirby/builds/README.build_files.md

 are [good references](https://www.tecmint.com/verify-pgp-signature-downloaded-software/)
 online with instructions.

 Regardless of how you verify the download, *builds* uses a sha256sum.
-If the distributor does not ptovide this you can generate it your self using the previously verified download:
+If the distributor does not provide this you can generate it yourself using the previously verified download:

     # sha256sum openssh-9.9p1.tar.gz
     b343fbcdbff87f15b1986e6e15d6d4fc9a7d36066be6b7fb507087ba8f966c02  openssh-9.9p1.tar.gz